-The Company's Non-qualified Deferred Compensation Program is available to all of the Company's employees who are in band 40 (director level) or above, including the named executive officers.
+The Company's Non-qualified Deferred Compensation Program is available to all of the Company's employees who are in band 40 (director level) or above and whose compensation is equal to or greater than \$110,000 for 2009, including the Named Executive Officers.
 Participants may defer up to 75% of their base salary and 85% of the awards they are paid under the Company's non-equity incentive plans.
-Participant account balances are credited with earnings based on the participant's selection from the list of hypothetical investments below.
-The allocation of hypothetical investments may be changed as often as daily, with the exception of the Company Stock Fund.
-Selection of the Company Stock Fund is made once per year and becomes effective the following January.
-Rates of return earned (lost) by the named executive officers are the same as the rates of return earned (lost) by other participants selecting the same investment choices and are set forth in the table below for fiscal 2008.
+Participant account balances are credited with earnings based on the participant's selection from the list of investments below.
+The fixed rate option was added to the plan effective July 21, 2009.
+The fixed rate option rate of return was determined in consultation with the insurance company which provides corporate owned life insurance to Hasbro.
+The allocation of investments may be changed as often as daily, with the exception of the Hasbro Stock Fund and the fixed rate option.
+Selection of the Company Stock Fund and the fixed rate option is made once per year and becomes effective the following January.
+Rates of return earned(lost) by the Named Executive Officers are the same as the rates of return earned(lost) by other participants selecting the same investment choices and are set forth in the table below for fiscal 2009.
 As such, the Company does not consider these rates of return to be "above-market" within the meaning of the rules of the United States Securities and Exchange Commission.